LGBTQIA+ Affirming Therapy in Baltimore

 Jen provides LGBTQIA+ affirming therapy for individuals experiencing anxiety, depression, identity struggles, and life transitions.
 She creates a safe, nonjudgmental space where LGBTQIA+ clients can develop practical coping skills.
 Jen validates the impact of stigma and discrimination on mental health, and is also featured among our other practitioners at Baltimore Therapy Group.

-Jen uses Cognitive Behavioral Therapy and Dialectical Behavior Therapy to help clients challenge internalized negative thoughts, manage minority stress, and build resilience.
-She uses inclusive language that mirrors the terminology clients use.
+Jen uses Cognitive Behavioral Therapy and Dialectical Behavior Therapy to help clients challenge internalized negative thoughts, manage discrimination, and build resilience.
+She uses language that mirrors the terminology clients use.

 Zak Fusciello, LCPC